 To the extent A&T adopts any formal policies relating to post-issuance compliance matters after the effective date of this Policy, the Vice Chancellor for Business and Business & Finance will attach each such policy as Appendix A to this Policy.

-Appendix A - Post-Issuance Compliance Policies

-TBD Approved by the Board of Trustees First approved: February 16, 2018 Revised: Harold L. Martin, Sr. Chancellor date signed for final posting Robert Pompey, Jr. Vice Chancellor for Business and Finance date signed for final posting
+Appendix A - Post-Issuance Compliance Policies TBD Approved by the Board of Trustees First approved: February 16, 2018 Revised: Harold L. Martin, Sr. date signed for final posting Chancellor date signed for final posting